Garyljackson/garyjackson.dev/hugo/content/posts/azure-web-app-traffic-spike/index.md

 ```
 Unfortunately, I can still see requests to the origin AzureWebsites URL - how is this even possible??!

-Application Insights doesn't store the incoming IP address by default, so now we need some other strategy.
+Application Insights does not store the incoming IP address by default, so now we need some other strategy.

 I decided to enable Web Server Logging via the "App Service Logs" tab for the web application.
 This allowed me to use "Log Stream" to monitor the incoming requests via the Web Server Logs.

 {{< figure src="images/WebServerLogging.PNG" alt="Web Server Logging"  >}}

 I grabbed the first IP I saw `147.243.84.106` and jumped on over to the first IP address lookup tool Google provided - and that produced the following result.